arturoto/Longitudinal-Data-Analysis-in-Python/README.md

 ### Longitudinal Data Analysis in Python

 The introduction of Multivariate analysis is relatively new in Python.
 Many current stacks do not have access to these libraries.
-This Repo will implement everything only using Linear Algebra and will try to give a brief explanation as to why it works.
+This Repo will try implement everything using only Linear Algebra and will give a brief explanation as to why it works.
 Because of its, I guess, low level implementation, you’d have access to modify the code as you like.

 If any of this code is useful to you, go ahead and copy/paste it to your work!